cesarhusrod/sarai_piezo_precip/README-English.md

 - *pcp_red_SPAIN_1951-2020.txt*, historical precipitation file that contains interpolated precipitation measurements in a grid with a spatial resolution of 5x5 km, and temporal resolution of one day from 1951-01-01 to 2020-21-31.

-3. **Piezometric measurements**.
+### 6.3.
+Piezometric measurements

 Piezometric compiled data base for all the Iberian Peninsula and Baleares until 2020 are taken from the Ministerio de Transición Ecológica y Reto Demográfico

 Coded again as input parameter *piezometry_url* in the *config.ini* configuration file.
 It points by default to a compressed file (*\*.zip*) available thought URL [https://www.miteco.gob.es/es/cartografia-y-sig/ide/descargas/basedatospiezometria_tcm30-533415.zip](https://www.miteco.gob.es/es/cartografia-y-sig/ide/descargas/basedatospiezometria_tcm30-533415.zip).
 This package is composed by two files: